Seteeri/Particle/README.md

 It aims to integrate Wayland/X initially by provide the desktop as a plane (window) in 3D space, effectively making Protoform a "meta-manager" around the desktop.
 Later, Protoform could be extended to allow windows to exist in 3D space.
+This should allow for convergence.

 The target audience consists of programmers, developers, system administrators, power users and the like.
 It is designed for workstations